Virology Program Office

 Virology Student Data Club

-The Virology Student Data Club is organized and run by the students of the Virology Program at Harvard.
-In this club, which meets every other week, students in the program present their current research.
-In the second semester of the first year of study Virology students present a practice talk of their proposals for the current Virology course.
-In the first semester of the second year of study Virology students present a practice talk of their Preliminary Qualifying Exam proposals.
-The Virology Student Data Club is meant to allow students an opportunity to receive feedback from their peers regarding their current research or proposals for courses and the PQE.
-In addition the audience learns about a variety of methods and techniques, as well as the current research that takes place in different laboratories on and off campus.
+The Virology Student Data Club is organized and run by the students of the Virology Program.
+The club meets every other week, and students in the program present their current research.
+In the second semester of the first year of study, Virology students present a practice talk of their proposals for the current Virology course.
+In the first semester of the second year of study, Virology students present a practice talk of their Preliminary Qualifying Exam proposals.
+The Virology Student Data Club is designed to give students an opportunity to receive feedback from their peers regarding their current research, their proposals for courses and the presentation for the PQE.
+In addition, the student audience learns about a variety of methods and techniques, as well as current research that takes place in different laboratories on and off campus.